visusnet/react-blank/README.md

 ## Installation

 This module has not been published yet.
-However, you can use it if you add it your package.json like this:
+However, you can use it if you add it to your package.json like this:

 ```
   "dependencies": {